 You can do a much better job building robust software by being cognizant of the uncertain nature of software.
 I've learned many techniques over the years on how to design software better given the inherent uncertainties.
 I think these techniques should be part of the bread and butter skills for any software engineer, but I think too many engineers fall under the "software is deterministic" reasoning trap and fail to account for the implications of unexpected events happening in production.

-One technique for making software more robust is to minimize what your software depends on – the less moving parts, the better.
+One technique for making software more robust is to minimize what your software depends on – the less that can go wrong, the less that will go wrong.
 Minimizing dependencies is more nuanced than just not depending on System X or System Y, but also includes minimizing dependencies on features of systems you are using.

 Storm's usage of Zookeeper is a good example of this.
 The location of all workers throughout the cluster is stored in Zookeeper.
 When a worker gets reassigned, other workers must discover the new location as quickly as possible so that they can send messages to the correct place.
 There are two ways for workers to do this discovery, either via the pull method or the push method.
 In the pull method, workers periodically poll Zookeeper to get the updated worker locations.
 In the push method, a Zookeeper feature called "watches" is used for Zookeeper to send the information to all workers whenever the locations change.
 The push method immediately propogates the information, making it faster than the pull method, but it introduces a dependency on another feature of Zookeeper.